GW Pharma hits high as cannabis drug helps fight epilepsy

-The company, which grows cannabis under licence at a secret location in Britain, is developing a range of so-called cannabinoid medicines.
+The company, which grows cannabis under license at a secret location in Britain, is developing a range of so-called cannabinoid medicines.
 It already sells Sativex for spasticity caused by multiple sclerosis across Europe.

-Epidiolex is given as a strawberry-lime flavoured syrup twice a day.
+Epidiolex is given as a strawberry-lime flavored syrup twice a day.
 The medicine contains the cannabinoid CBD but none of the psychoactive ingredient THC that makes marijuana smokers high.

 GW said on Tuesday that results after 12 weeks of therapy in the open-label study were "encouraging", with a reduction in seizure frequency of more than 50 percent.
 It now plans to start a Phase II/III clinical trial in the second half of the year.